 This catalog is a general information publication only.
 It is not intended to nor does it contain all regulations that relate to students.
-All students are advised to thoroughly review the University's Student Handbook and Academic Catalog for a complete description of all rights and responsibilities under University policy, as well as state and federal law.
-The provisions of this catalog do not constitute a contract, expressed or implied, between any applicant, student or faculty member and Concordia University Texas or The Concordia University System.
+All students are advised to thoroughly review the University's Student Handbook, Academic Catalog, website and official communications via email, printed letter of other forms, for a complete description of all rights and responsibilities under University policy, as well as state and federal law.
+The provisions of this catalog do not constitute a contract, expressed or implied, between any applicant, student or faculty member and Concordia University Texas.
 The University reserves the right to withdraw courses at any time and to change fees, rules, policies, calendar, curriculum, degree programs, degree requirements, graduation procedures and any other requirements affecting students.
 Changes may occur without notice and will be immediately effective, unless otherwise specified, and will apply to both prospective students and those already enrolled.
 When changes are made, updated information can be found on the Concordia website at www.concordia.edu.
 Concordia University Texas reserves the right not to teach any course listed in the catalog or its published schedules if enrollment does not warrant offering it or if other circumstances dictate its withdrawal.